sacrevert/142--UKOT--horizon-scanning/README.md

 Main outputs (17/04/2018):
-`outputs\allDat.csv # species by country (by method) checklist` `outputs\HSlists_fromCaribIASDb_WIDEform # for each country, a list of IAS that have been recorded in a linked pathway country but not in the country itself (according to the source -- here, the Caribbean IAS Db)`
+`outputs\allDat.csv # species by country (by method) checklist`

+`outputs\HSlists_fromCaribIASDb.csv # for each country, a list of IAS that have been recorded in a linked pathway country but not in the country itself (according to the source -- here, the Caribbean IAS Db)`

-`outputs\HSlists_fromGbif_WIDEform # for each country, a list of IAS that have been recorded in a linked pathway country but not in the country itself (according to the source -- here, GBIF [as of April 2018])`
+`outputs\HSlists_fromGbifAndRandall_incCaribDb.csv # for each country, a list of IAS that have been recorded in a linked pathway country but not in the country itself (according to the source -- here, GBIF [as of April 2018])`